 About Tim Hortons

-Tim Hortons, part of Restaurant Brands International, is one of North America’s largest restaurant chains operating in the quick service segment.
-Founded as a single location in Canada in 1964, Tim Hortons appeals to a broad range of consumer tastes, with a menu that includes premium coffee, hot and cold specialty drinks (including lattes, cappuccinos and espresso shots), specialty teas and fruit smoothies, fresh baked goods, grilled Panini and classic sandwiches, wraps, soups, prepared foods and other food products.
-As of September 30, 2015, Tim Hortons had more than 4,700 system wide restaurants located in Canada, the United States and the Gulf Cooperation Council.
+Tim Hortons®, part of Restaurant Brands International, is one of North America's largest restaurant chains operating in the quick service segment.
+Founded as a single location in Canada in 1964, Tim Hortons® appeals to a broad range of consumer tastes, with a menu that includes premium coffee, hot and cold specialty drinks (including lattes, cappuccinos and espresso shots), specialty teas and fruit smoothies, fresh baked goods, grilled Panini and classic sandwiches, wraps, soups, prepared foods and other food products.
+As of December 31, 2015, Tim Hortons®had more than 4,400 system wide restaurants located in Canada, the United States and the Middle East.

 The Tim Hortons chain was founded in 1964 in Hamilton, Ontario.
 The chain's focus on top quality, always fresh product, value, great service and community leadership has allowed it to grow into the largest quick service restaurant chain in Canada specializing in always fresh coffee, baked goods and homestyle lunches.